-These little cotton wefts move from side to side in the manual Loom.
+These little cotton wefts move from side to side in the manual loom.
 They are inserted over and under the warps to form the final weave.
-These wefts are also manually made using little hand made wooden Charkas.
+These wefts are manually made using little hand made wooden Charkas.

 Bringing the threads together to make the warp

-All these threads go through the wooden frames and then rolled together to make the warp.
+All the threads go through the wooden frames and then rolled together to make the warp.
 The next image is a continuation from here.

 All these threads are wound together here to make the warp

 The Smiling gentleman here manually rotates this wooden frame to get the threads stronger and longer for the warps.